Here’s a confession: throughout my life I have periodically wrestled with the suspicion I was somehow “not Christian enough.”

 I felt ashamed that I wasn’t measuring up, even to the point of checking boxes just so no one would know that I wasn’t making very good Christian progress.
 Good thing there was no box to check about honesty.

-Aspects of the experience, such as a sense of accomplishment, learning, creativity, stimulating conversations, etc., may substitute for actual growth in God’s love.
-Whatever the practice is, I can ask myself, “Does this really help me to better receive and respond to God’s love?”
+Be warned: Don’t let aspects of the experience, such as a sense of accomplishment, learning, creativity, stimulating conversations, etc., substitute for actual growth in God’s love.
+Whatever the practice is, a good question to ask is, “Does this really help me to better receive and respond to God’s love?”

 When I deepen my love for God in my own unique way, I set an example that helps others in my family do the same.
+Together we can let go of the shame-based labels of Christian or not Christian enough.
 It gives me a basis for joyfully encouraging their uniqueness and for trusting God’s guidance in the journey.
 This strengthens the idea that spiritual practices must be meaningful and relevant for the purpose of loving God, and not for the purpose of impressing anyone, including myself!

 Apply It Now: